Wilfred/ag.el/docs/configuration.rst

 Hooks
 -----

-ag.el provides ``ag-mode-hook`` which is run when you start a search.
+ag.el provides ``ag-mode-hook`` which is run when you start a search, and ``ag-search-finished-hook`` which is run when the search completes.

 Multiple search buffers
 -----------------------